Civlac/SRWLED-Wiki/Home.md

 ## Compiling from a fresh install of the Arduino IDE
+Warning: This may not be complete for the ESP32.

 1. Start the Arduino IDE and add ESP8266 board support by going to "File | Preferences".
 1. In "Additonal Boards Manager URL:" add https://arduino.esp8266.com/stable/package_esp8266com_index.json